br-amaral/NPS_bird/log_file.md

 - add covariate value inputation - some site level have no forest covariates; right now im adding zero

-- parks: acadia is too big, sair is too different (open areas)
+- parks removed: acadia is too big, sair is too different (open areas)

 - 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now uning with 1000m

-- tree diversity is still missing from environmental covs

 -------------------------------------------------------------------------------------------------------------------------
 workflow: